AI Summary

 Now we’re going to make a contact form that will sign visitors up to your MailPoet list automatically when it’s submitted.

-- If you already have a form set up in WPForms, open it up now and we’ll show you how to tweak it.
+If you already have a form set up in WPForms, open it up now and navigate to the Marketing » MailPoet section.
+Click the Add New Connection button to create a new MailPoet connection for your form.

 By default, WPForms has a First Name and a Last Name field.
 These 2 fields are combined into a single ‘Name’.